vil-kautto/D-D-charCreator/README.md

 ### Usage

-Clone the latest version and run start.bat, can't really get simpler than that
+Clone the latest version and run start.bat (Windows) or start.sh (Unix), can't really get simpler than that

 ## Development environment